leonardr/olipy/README.md

 # rkwyobijqQOzKfdcSHIhYINGrQkBRddEWPHYtORB
 ```

+### `WanderingMonsterTable`

-The `WanderingMonsterTable` class lets you make random choices from
+The `WanderingMonsterTable` class lets you make a weighted random selection from
-roughly weighted lists of options.
+one of four buckets.
+A random selection from the "common" bucket will show up 65% of the time, a
+selection from the "uncommon" bucket 20% of the time, "rare" 11% of the time, and "very rare" 4% of
+the time.
+(It uses the same probabilities as the first edition of Advanced Dungeons & Dragons.)

 ```
 from olipy.randomness import WanderingMonsterTable